migregal/bmstu-iu7-aa/README.md

 ## Thanks

-To achieve [GOST 7.32](https://docs.cntd.ru/document/1200157208) [that repo](https://github.com/Orianti/bmstu-latex-class) was used.
+ [That repo](https://github.com/Orianti/bmstu-latex-class) was used to achieve [GOST 7.32](https://docs.cntd.ru/document/1200157208).
 So leave a star for it's [author](https://github.com/Orianti), he did a great job for us!